Baniya-sen/Data-Science-ML/README.md

 # Data Science and Machine Learning Projects

-This collection of Jupyter Notebooks showcases my learning journey through various analyses and visualizations of datasets in CSV format.
+This collection of Jupyter Notebooks showcases my learning journey via Data Science courses through various analyses and visualizations of datasets in CSV format.
 Each project is a step towards mastering data manipulation, statistical analysis, and machine learning techniques.

 ## Table of Contents